savage-teddy/top30/content/_index.md

 1. We have more written evidence to support the New Testament than any other document in ancient history.
 (Over 1000 years old) The earliest complete copies, the Codex Vaticanus and Sinaiticus are Greek copies of the New Testament that are both dated to the 300’s AD.
 The closest any ancient writing in history comes as close to the original as the New Testament is Homer’s Illiad, which we found a copy of 500 years after the original was written.
 2. The earliest physical evidence of the Bible’s existence is the John Ryland Fragment P52.
 It is a piece of The Gospel of John including several verses from chapter 18 and is dated to within 20 years of the original.
 Within the lifetimes of those who had seen the original and its author.
 3. There are two ways to test if something has been changed over time.
 Compare the earliest copies to the latest and compare the differences, or Compare all the copies you have and see where and when changes took place over time.
 The earliest copy of the New Testament is the Vaticanus and it’s identical to what we’re reading today.
 The total number of New Testament manuscripts we have available to us to compare to the others number over 26,000 the last time we counted.
 We have more ability to test changes in the Bible than any other written piece of information in ancient history.

+##### Sources/Evidence:
-Sources/Evidence: John Ryland Fragment P52, The Codex Vaticanus (300AD), The Codex Sinaiticus (450AD), The Historical Jesus: Ancient Evidence for the Life of Christ by Dr. Gary Habermas, Christian Apologetics by Norm Geisler, A Ready Defense by Josh McDowell,
+John Ryland Fragment P52, The Codex Vaticanus (300AD), The Codex Sinaiticus (450AD), The Historical Jesus: Ancient Evidence for the Life of Christ by Dr. Gary Habermas, Christian Apologetics by Norm Geisler, A Ready Defense by Josh McDowell.

+##### Verses:
-Verses: 2 Timothy 3:16-17, 2 Peter 1:16, Isaiah 40:8
+2 Timothy 3:16-17, 2 Peter 1:16, Isaiah 40:8

 ---